Covariant Onsager and Onsager-Machlup principles for active and inertial dynamics: Introduction

 Despite the remarkable success of the OP and OMP, several limitations have been recognized.
 For example, the close correspondence of these principles with analytical mechanics has remained unsatisfactory; in particular, the covariance structure characteristic of the Lagrangian formulation was not made clear.
 This is exemplified by recent questioning of the invariance of the (restricted) free energy under a change of variables~\cite{Uneyama20,Nakamura24}.
 Furthermore, because the original OP and OMP were formulated for purely dissipative systems, they do not provide a variational formulation for the dynamics with inertia.
 Although the time derivative of the kinetic energy has conventionally been incorporated into the Rayleighian for inertial systems~\cite{Wang2020,Xiao2024,Yasuda25}, the covariance of the resulting phenomenological equations has yet to be rigorously examined.

-In order to address the above-mentioned open issues, we first develop a covariant formulation of OP for active systems, ensuring geometric consistency under coordinate transformations.
-We also formulate the OMP for active systems, and show that the OMF with active power is consistent with stochastic thermodynamics~\cite{Sekimoto2010,Peliti2021,Shiraishi2023,Seifert2025}.
-The second aim of this paper is to develop an extension of the OP based on a Rayleighian that incorporates inertia.
-These generalized OP and OMP provide a unified variational framework for deriving the dynamical equations of active and inertial systems.
+To address the open issues mentioned above, we examine the covariance of the formulations based on the OP and OMP throughout the paper and clarify their geometric consistency under coordinate transformations.
+In particular, we consider how the standard OP and OMP can be extended to active and inertial systems, for which such formulations have not yet been carefully examined from this perspective.
+In the presence of thermal fluctuations, we also show that the extended OMP is consistent with stochastic thermodynamics~\cite{Sekimoto2010,Peliti2021,Shiraishi2023,Seifert2025}.
+These generalized OP and OMP offer a unified variational framework for deriving the dynamical equations of active and inertial systems.

-This paper is organized as follows.
 In Sec.~\ref{thermodynamics}, we define various thermodynamic quantities and introduce a covariant non-equilibrium free energy.
-In Sec.~\ref{activeforce}, we discuss the covariant OP and OMP with active forces, and show that the extended OMF is consistent with the detailed fluctuation theorem.
+In Sec.~\ref{activeforce}, we discuss the covariant OP and OMP with active forces, and show that the extended OMP is consistent with the detailed fluctuation theorem.
 In Sec.~\ref{inertia}, we extend the OP and OMP to incorporate inertial effects by introducing the covariant acceleration.
 Some examples involving active forces and inertia are presented in Sec.~\ref{examples}.
 Section~\ref{summary} summarizes our results and discusses possible applications.